-Dawn Chorus - Planeta.com
+Dawn Chorus

-Dawn Chorus = the singing of a large number of birds before dawn each day, particularly during the breeding season
+Dawn Chorus = the singing of a large number of birds at dawn each day, particularly during the breeding season

+Coro del amanecer = el canto de un gran número de pájaros al amanecer cada día, particularmente durante la temporada de reproducción

 Dawn Chorus Day